cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Scilexer.dll again greys out non-alphabet characters correctly.
   See e.g. menu View --> Alphabet or the Hill analyzer.
 - Fixed small issue with wrong index shown initially in the homophones dialog.
+- Improved the dialog of Solitaire encryption and Solitaire analysis, and corrected the according online help.
 - Making the dialog "Attack on Stereotyped Messages" more robust, and fixed some smaller mistakes in layout.
 - Making the calculations in the dialog "Compute Mersenne Numbers" more robust